Bobo-28997/folder/README.md

-# folder for school materials
+# folder for school materials, labs and homework